JehadMR/Meowdi-v0/README.md

 # Meowdi-v0
 I think it'll be somewhat interesting & fun!!!
+Well, learning isn't bad in the meanwhile...